 By default, when you install updates, Windows keeps a copy of the original files along with the newer files.
 However, the Windows directory will quickly become more than 20 GB large.
 There is no longer a Dllcache folder, everything is now located in the WinSxS folder.
 This folder contains hard links to copies of different versions of hundreds of libraries.
 If you don’t plan to uninstall your Service Pack, you can make it become permanent and delete the original backup files.
 Note : you can do the same with Windows Vista SP2 and Windows Server 2008 by using the “compcln.exe” tool.

-Warning: By doing this, you understand that you cannot uninstall the Service Pack anymore !
+Warning: By doing this, you understand that you cannot uninstall the Service Packs and Windows upgrades anymore !

-You can just run the following command in a command prompt with administrator privileges :
+You can just run the following command in an elevated command prompt:

 6.2 Clear the cache of every browser installed in your system

 - The web browsers usually store a lot of informations in their cache.
-If you are a web developper, this becomes problematic as you may use several web browsers.
+If you are a web developer, this can become problematic as you may use several web browsers.
 So simply follow the procedure for each browser to clean their cache.
-You should be able to recover some few hundreds MB or even more.
+You should be able to recover from a few hundreds MB to even more.

 6.3 Chrome or Chromium : Delete the old folders